MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/security-features.md

 ### Changes in PowerShell 7.3

-- PowerShell 7.3 now supports the ability to allow/block PowerShell script files via the WDAC API.
+- PowerShell 7.3 now supports the ability to block or allow PowerShell script files via the WDAC API.

 ### Security Servicing Criteria